Bunching and Taxing Multidimensional Skills: Quantitative Results

+Given the empirical description of the distribution for cognitive and manual skills in \Cref{f:skill_distribution}, equation (\ref{e:x_s}) gives the optimal allocation of both cognitive and manual tasks.
 Figure \ref{f:data_autarky} visualizes the benchmark allocation of task intensity by worker's cognitive and manual skills.
 The left panel shows the allocation of manual tasks, the right panel shows the allocation of cognitive tasks.
 Since (\ref{e:x_s}) rules out any cross-dependence between tasks, the optimal allocation is captured by parallel horizontal and vertical lines, respectively.
-The left panel shows that manual task intensity only varies with manual skill, the right panel shows that cognitive task intensity only varies with cognitive skill.
+Manual task intensity only varies with manual skill, while cognitive task intensity only varies with cognitive skill.